| Space

 bug might cause some funny things to the game - for instance,

 some of the speech seems to disappear in certain places.
+When playing

 the disk version of Space Quest 4, you can avoid the guards in